MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/docker.md

 ::: moniker range="vsts"
 > [!NOTE]
-> When using Hosted Linux agents, the agent runs inside a container.
+> When using agents in the Hosted Linux Preview pool, the agent runs inside a container.
 The network of this container is not bridged to the network of the containers that you spin up through docker compose.
 As a result, you cannot communicate from the agent to one of the containers in the composition, for example, to drive tests.
+The preferred workaround is to upgrade to the _Hosted Ubuntu 1604_ pool, where the agents do not run inside a container.

-One way to solve this problem is to explicitly create another test driver as a container within the composition, as we did in the example above.
+If you can't upgrade, another way to solve this problem is to explicitly create another test driver as a container within the composition, as we did in the example above.
 Another solution is to use `docker-compose exec` and target a specific container in the composition from your script.
 :::moniker-end

 ::: moniker range="vsts"